 Me: But it was on ITV.

-Sue: That’s the Master’s TARDIS.
-I could write this, you know.
+Sue: That’s the Master’s TARDIS, you know.
+I could write this rubbish.

-Back in the hall, King John is entertaining his guests with a song.
+Back in the hall, King John entertains his guests with a song.

 Sue: Who let Jethro Tull into the building?

-I’m a little drunk so I sing along.
+I’m a little drunk so I decide to sing along.

 Sue: It’s a nice tune, but he really needs to work on the lyrics.

-The Doctor and Sir Gilles get into a disagreement.
+The Doctor and Sir Gilles get into an argument.

 Me: Listen to him!